Basir-Sultani/Blue-planet/README.md

 # Blue-planet-Website-
-This is my first project, developing a simple website.
+Blue planet is a cool responsive website.
+Thank you for visiting!!